jakessmith23/qkd-simulations/README.md

 Clone repo and start program by running master.py.
+Info on how the program works can be found in thesis.pdf.

 Required libraries to be installed seperately:
 - PyQt5: pip3 install pyqt5